College of Nursing

 The Doctor of Nursing Practice (DNP) degree prepares nurses for advanced roles as implementation scientists skilled in the translation of evidence into clinical practice, measurement of patient outcomes, and transformation of health care systems to ensure quality and safety.

-The DNP program provides education in order for the graduate to analyze, evaluate, and advance quality, safety, effectiveness, and efficiency of patient care and systems of care.
+The DNP program provides education for the graduate to analyze, evaluate, and advance quality, safety, effectiveness, and efficiency of patient care and systems of care.
 This comprehensive knowledge base for advanced nursing practice allows the graduate to influence health care outcomes for individuals and populations.
 This may include providing direct care or management of care.
 Other opportunities for graduates of the DNP program include working in administration, executive leadership, health policy, informatics, and population health.

 Accreditation by the Commission on Collegiate Nursing Education (CCNE)

 The Commission on Collegiate Nursing Education is an autonomous accrediting agency, contributing to the improvement of the public’s health.
 A specialized/professional accrediting agency, CCNE ensures the quality and integrity of baccalaureate and graduate nursing programs and of post-baccalaureate nurse residency programs.
-The baccalaureate and master’s degree programs in nursing at Texas A&M University School of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.
+The baccalaureate and master’s degree programs in nursing at Texas A&M University College of Nursing are accredited by the Commission on Collegiate Nursing Education, 655 K Street, NW, Suite 750, Washington, DC 20001, 202-887-6791.

 Good Academic Standing